anmpog/personal-site-astro/src/blog/build-a-spotify-widget-pt-2.md

 1. In the first part of the handshake, the user (ourselves, in this case) must authorize the application by providing our Spotify account credentials and confirming the access level(s) we are granting the application.
 After a successful authorization of the application, Spotify will return to us an authorization code.

 2. After we receive the authorization code, we must then send a `POST` request to a specific endpoint including the authorization code we got from the authorization step.
-If this POST request is successful, we will receive an access token and a refresh token in return.
+If this request is successful, we will receive an access token and a refresh token in return.
 Once we have these tokens, we can use them to request data from protected endpoints on the Spotify API.

 ## Creating a Collection in Bruno